hmil/RosHTTP/README.md

     ),
     "design" -> 2
   ),
-  // The picture is sent using a StreamBody, assuming image_bytes is a ByteBuffer containing the image "picture" -> StreamBody(image_bytes, "image/jpeg") ))
+  // The picture is sent using a ByteBufferBody, assuming image_bytes is a ByteBuffer containing the image "picture" -> ByteBufferBody(image_bytes, "image/jpeg") ))
 ```